 This updated ground-motion model is the result of collaboration by the NGA-SUB developer group.
 The work was partially supported by both funding and in-kind support from FM Global, Pacific Gas & Electric Company, and Caltrans.
-The U.S. Geological Survey partially supported Stewart and Bozorgnia for the NGA-SUB database development and the ground-motion model development.
-Many other members of the NGA-SUB developer group have participated without financial support from PEER, providing in-kind contributions of their expertise.
-Silvia M, ...
+Many members of the NGA-SUB developer group have participated without financial support from the Pacific Earthquake Engineering Research Center (PEER), provided in-kind contributions of the expertise.